 Disclaimer: There were no actual frogs harmed in the making of this Halloween drink recipe 😉

-Halloween lets us get a little crazy with creative and spooky foods and cocktails.
+Halloween allows us to get a little crazy with creative and spooky foods and cocktails.
 I just love it!
 Some people really get into it (oh you know who you are) and throw parties with every possible Halloween concoction they can bring to life!
-It’s so fun!
+It's so fun!

 We have had our share of costume parties over the years since my son's birthday falls just before Halloween.

 This year, we have a couple parties to go to and one thing I always like to bring is a Halloween cocktail of some sort.
 I wanted something green and I thought why not throw a little "blood" into it!
 So I did!